Australia crypto taxes

 Income tax

 Income taxes apply for cryptocurrencies that you have earned — whether that is through a job, mining, staking, or other means.
-Income tax is charged on the fair market value of the coins you earned at the time you earned them.
+Your income is determined based on the fair market value of your cryptocurrency at the time of receipt.

 Am I a trader or an investor?